nodejs/abi-stable-node/napi_js_data.md

 This API allocates a default JavaScript Object.
 It is the equivalent of doing `new Object()` in JavaScript.

-JavaScript Object type is described in [Section 6.1.7](https://tc39.github.io/ecma262/#sec-object-type) of the ECMAScript Language Specification.
+The JavaScript Object type is described in [Section 6.1.7](https://tc39.github.io/ecma262/#sec-object-type) of the ECMAScript Language Specification.

 ### *napi_create_string_utf16*